-The Legislature appropriates funds to the Department of Public Health (DPH) for local public health services.
-The DPH allocates these funds to each local board of health according to a formula.
+The Legislature appropriates funds to the lowa Department of Health and Human Services (Iowa HHS) for local public health services.
+The Iowa HHS allocates these funds to each local board of health according to a formula.
 This appropriation helps the county fund public health services to improve the health of the entire community; prevent illness; enhance the quality of life; provide services to safeguard the health and wellness of the community; reduce, prevent, and delay institutionalization of consumers; and preserve and protect families.

-District health boards may be established upon approval of a request from the counties accepted by the state board of health [lowa Code §137.107].
-Eligibility and program standards are developed by the DPH in administrative rules.
-Upon appointment of a district board, the county boards involved shall be dissolved and their powers and duties transferred to district board [lowa Code §137.115].
+District health boards may be established upon approval of a request from the counties accepted by Iowa HHS [Iowa Code §137.107].
+Eligibility and program standards are developed by the Iowa HHS in administrative rules.
+Upon appointment of a district board, the county boards involved shall be dissolved and their powers and duties transferred to district board [Iowa Code §137.115].